 Click the above image to find a BX Agent near you

 How Much Does the Indiana Auto Dealer Bond Cost?

-The $25,000 Indiana auto dealer bond costs between $100 to $2,250 for a 1-year term.
+The $25,000 Indiana auto dealer bond costs between $100 to $2,250 for a 1-year term or $100 to 223 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost.

 $25,000 Indiana Auto Dealer Bond Cost (Table 1.1)